two middle aged ladies laughing together

 How is the perimenopause diagnosed?

-However, for anyone under the age of 45, confirmation may be sought through a simple blood test to exclude any other cause and to confirm if the perimenopause or menopause is happening.
+However, for anyone under the age of 45, confirmation may be sought through a blood test to exclude any other cause and to confirm if the perimenopause or menopause is happening.

-It’s important to remember however, that due to the widely fluctuating levels of hormones in the body, which will swing from normal to low to high during perimenopause, that even with two blood tests 6 weeks apart it is still possible for both readings to be normal while the perimenopause is happening.
-Which is why symptoms tend to be much more indicative in themselves.
+It’s important to remember however, that due to the widely fluctuating levels of hormones in the body, (which will swing from normal to low to high during perimenopause), that even with two blood tests six weeks apart, it is still possible for both readings to be normal while the perimenopause is happening.

 Common symptoms of the perimenopause